What is Demerol?

 Because withdrawal symptoms vary for each person but are distressing in general, medical detox is the best to discontinue the drug.
 Given that, Detox is an around-the-clock outlet that will help you wean off the substance safely under the guidance of medical professionals.

-If you or someone you love is seeking a safe, secure, and compassionate resource for Demerol detox, Level Up West Palm Beach is here for you.
+If you or someone you love is seeking a safe, secure, and compassionate resource for Demerol detox, Level Up Palm Beach County is here for you.
 Call us and speak with an addiction counselor today about our levels of care.